PRICING v2 · 2026-07-12

 How is this different from a GRC platform like Holistic AI or Credo AI?

 It is not the same product.
 A GRC platform is a top-down dashboard that maps your AI portfolio to a hundred regulatory controls.
 Falsify is a bottom-up technical primitive for one specific corner of Article 12 and 15 — pre-committing the evaluation manifest cryptographically so retroactive edits become detectable.
 The two compose well.
-Most of our customers will already have a GRC tool.
+Most teams adopting PRML will already have a GRC tool.
 Falsify is the thing the GRC tool's "Article 12 logs" field points at.

 What does "early access" actually mean?